Royal Navy serviceman who died when helicopter ditched in Channel named

 “He epitomised our team spirit and his loss leaves a huge hole in all our hearts.”

-Air Vice-Marshal Alastair Smith, Commander of Joint Aviation Command, said: “I flew with Lt Leyshon just a few days ago and personally attest to both his professionalism as a pilot and his warmth as a character.
+Air Vice-Marshal Alastair Smith, Commander of Joint Aviation Command, said in tribute: “I flew with Lt Leyshon just a few days ago and personally attest to both his professionalism as a pilot and his warmth as a character.

 “He will be sorely missed by the squadron, the Commando Helicopter Force and the wider Joint Aviation Command.”